idwise/idwise-android-sdk-documentation/README.md

 * Your users do not need to do anything in order to pickup any customisations that you apply,

 It almost works like magic!

-Please see the files in [`res/values`](res/values) folder for an example of what the colour customisations look like, you can edit the following files `/res/values/themes.xml` and `/res/values-night/themes.xml`

 ## Note: If you use Proguard for obfuscation or shrinking:
 You need to update your build as follow: